 What About Hitchhiking?

 All in all, hitchhiking never felt like a good idea to me, not because it felt unsafe, but because road laws in developed countries have always been too complicated for me to handle.

 That’s all I’ve to share.
 But is there anything you’d like to add?
-Any suggestions, spill in comments below.
+Any suggestions, spill them in the comments below.